fprisse/Maptiles-for-NL/README.md

 Save as `openseamap.xml` in the `mapsources` folder inside your MOBAC directory, then restart MOBAC.

-Remember: OpenSeaMap is a **transparent overlay** showing nautical marks and buoys — it has no background.
+NB: OpenSeaMap is a **transparent overlay** showing nautical marks and buoys — it has no background.
 It is designed to sit on top of OSM Standard, not replace it.
 You can keep it totaaly seperate and comine in teh WorldMap node in Node-red

 ## 2. Copy Tiles to Linux Server